digitarald/digitarald-fancyupload/meta.md

 * appendCookieData: (*boolean|string*: defaults to false) If this is not false, the cookies of the browser are merged into the given options *data*.
 If a string is given, it is used as key for the *data*.
 * fileClass: (*class*: defaults to *Swiff.Uploader.File*) An instance of this class is created for every selected file.

+The options *url*, *method*, *data* and *mergeData* are also available in `Swiff.Uploader.File`.
+If you don't set them per-file, they default to the options in your `Swiff.Uploader` instance.
+To change them during runtime, simply use `setOptions` and it does all the magic for you.

 #### Events:

 * load - (*function*) Function to execute when the Flash movie is initialised.
 * fail - (*function*) Function to execute when the loading is prevented.
+First argument is the error type and can be:
+	* `flash`  - Flash is not installed or the Flash version did not meet the requirements.
-First argument can be "blocked" when the user has to enable the movie manually because of Flashblock or "hidden" when Adblock Plus blocks hides the movie
+	* `blocked` - The user has to enable the movie manually because of Flashblock, no refresh required.
+	* `empty` - The Flash movie failed to load, check if the file exists and the `path` is correct.
+	* `hidden` - Adblock Plus blocks hides the movie, the user has enable it and refresh.
 * start - (*function*) Function to execute when the upload starts.
 * queue - (*function*) Function to execute when the queue statistics are updated.
 * complete - (*function*) Function to execute when all files are uploaded (or stopped).